jiaxuan-ding/uncertainty/README.md

 # uncertainty
-This folder contains code to estimate multi-attribute cumulative prospect theory (MCTP), decision field theory (DFT), latent DFT adopted in the paper "Preferences for Electric Vehicles under Uncertain Charging Prices: An Eye-tracking Study".
+This folder contains code to estimate multi-attribute cumulative prospect theory (MCTP), decision field theory (DFT), and latent DFT adopted in the paper "Preferences for Electric Vehicles under Uncertain Charging Prices: An Eye-tracking Study".

 Data:
-online.csv: the choice, attribute value and demogarphic of the online street-intercept survey;
+code book.csv: codebook for online and lab dataset online data.csv: the choice, attribute value and demographics of the online street-intercept survey;
-lab.csv: the choice, attribute value, eye-movement and demogarphic of the lab experiment.
+lab data.csv: the choice, attribute value, eye-movement and demographics of the lab experiment.

 Estimation:
 MCPT.py: likelihood-based estimation of the MCPT;